bentomas/node-async-testing/README.markdown

       });

 You can add a setup function that is ran once at the beginning of each test.
-You can also add a teardown function:
+You do a teardown function, as well:

     var suite = new TestSuite();
     suite.setup(function() {